gl-inet/docs4.x/docs/tutorials/internet_tethering.md

 # Connect to the Internet via usb tethering

 Using a USB cable to share network from your smartphone to the router is called Tethering.
+Host-less modem works in Tethering during the setup of the modem as well.

 **Note:** Some mobile carriers limit or charge extra for tethering.
 We recommend checking with your carrier.